-Entrance requirements for regular MS, Criminology Program
+Entrance requirements for regular MS, Criminology and Criminal Justice Program

 - Applicants must submit the following materials: